Disty0/ipex_grad_scaler/README.md

 # Training on Vlad WebUI:
-To use the Textual Inversion and HyperNetworks with IPEX; Go to the Compute Settings and change "Device precision type" to BF16.
+To use the Textual Inversion and HyperNetworks with IPEX;

+Go to the Compute Settings and change "Device precision type" to BF16.
-Then patch the XPU AMP with this command and restart the WebUI:
+Then patch the XPU AMP GradScaler with this command and restart the WebUI:

 Note: Run this command in the automatic folder.